stertooy/install-pkg/README.md

 This GitHub action installs additional GAP packages.

+## Supported OSes

+This action can be run on macOS and Ubuntu.
+There is some support for Windows (through the `setup-cygwin` action), but this should be considered experimental.

 ## Usage

 The action `install-pkg` has to be called by the workflow of a GAP